 When discovered early, colorectal cancer is highly treatable.
 Colorectal cancers typically develop as polyps, which are abnormal growths inside the colon.
 The polyps may become cancerous if not removed.
 There are several ways to screen for colorectal cancer, the most popular being a colonoscopy.
 However, screening techniques may vary depending on the person.
 The colorectal cancer awareness website is a valuable resource for information on screening, care, and cures.

 Colorectal cancer is known as the silent killer because the early signs of cancer often don’t include pain, which is why it’s essential to get screened.
-Schedule a free 10-minute consultation here with one of our naturopathic doctors or call us at 480-588-6856 to discuss your risks of developing colorectal cancer and ways to prevent the disease.
+Schedule a FREE brief meet and greet with one of our naturopathic doctors by calling 480-588-6856 to discuss your risks of developing colorectal cancer and ways to prevent the disease.